pivaldi/asymptote-exemples/README.md

 ## About this repo

-This repository contained extensive examples of Asymptote code and provides an "Howto" by example from basis to lunar :D.
+This repository contains extensive examples of Asymptote code and provides an "Howto" by example from basic to advanced feature.
 Some examples use personal modules that can be found [here](https://github.com/pivaldi/asymptote-packages).

 ## Visualizing the examples